RyanScottLewis/arst/README.md

 </td></tr><table>

-When interpreting the ARST syntax, the parser accepts any number of identical sequential whitespace characters at the starst of a line as an "indentation step".
+When interpreting the ARST syntax, the parser accepts any number of identical sequential whitespace characters at the start of a line as an "indentation step".
 Valid whitespace characters are the space (` `) and tab (`\t`) characters.

 Once the first indentation step is found while parsing, all subsequent indentation steps must contain the same